 Associate Professor; Division Coordinator of Music Education and Music Therapy

 Dr. McClellan maintains an active scholarly agenda, fulfilled via peer-reviewed publications and presentations, and a profile of leadership and advocacy for inclusive and sequential music learning through engagement and creativity.
-He has published research and manuscript submissions in the Bulletin of the Council for Research in Music Education, Journal of Research in Music Education, Music Educators Journal, and The Instrumentalist.
-He has made research presentations at the International MayDay Colloquium, International Conference on Education and New Learning Technologies, National Association for Music Education Biennial National Conference, Society for Music Teacher Education Symposium, College Music Society National Conference, College Music Society Southern and South Central Regional Conferences, Idaho Music Educators Association and Louisiana Music Educators Association Conferences.
-His research presentations have been on such topics as Distance Learning Graduate Programs in Music Education (2010), Best Practices within the University School Partnership Model (2011), Economic Crisis and Education Reform (2011), Making the Transition to an Online Masters of Music Education Graduate Program (2012), and The Impact of Identity Formation of Undergraduate Music Education Majors on the Musical, Social, and Intrapersonal Aims of Music Education (2012).
-His most recent research projects
+He has published quantitative and qualitative research in the Action, Criticism, and Theory for Music Education, Bulletin of the Council for Research in Music Education, Contributions to Music Education, Music Educators Journal, Official Journal of the Pennsylvania Music Educators Association, and The Instrumentalist.
+McClellan has made research presentations at the International Society of Music Education Conference, ISME Music in Schools and Teacher Education Commission, International MayDay Colloquium, International Symposium on the Sociology of Music Education, International Conference on Education and New Learning Technologies, National Association for Music Education Music Research and Teacher Education National Conference, Society for Music Teacher Education Symposium, College Music Society National Conference, College Music Society Southern and South Central Regional Conferences, Idaho Music Educators Association Conference, and Louisiana Music Educators Association Conference.

-Dr. McClellan’s research interests include pre-service music teacher development, sociology of music education, the psychology of music teaching and learning, and issues relevant to instrumental music education.
+Dr. McClellan’s research interests include research interests include the psychology of teaching and learning music, sociological influences on music education and music teacher identity, and pre-service music teacher development.
 He has been active as a clinician, guest conductor, and adjudicator in Louisiana, Pennsylvania, North Carolina, South Carolina, Texas, and Virginia.
 Dr. McClellan continues to be active as a guest lecturer, clinician, and adjudicator at the local, state, national, and international levels.

 Loyola University New Orleans Loyola University New Orleans